telerik/winforms-docs/gridview/filtering/excel-like-filtering.md

 {{endregion}}

-Note that ShowHeaderCellButtons property can be specified on grid templates level, and scenarios with mixed filter functionality on the different hierarchy levels are possible.
-Also excel-like filtering will be synchronized with the previous filter row functionality if ShowFilteringRow remains true.
+Note that __ShowHeaderCellButtons__ property can be specified on grid templates level, and scenarios with mixed filter functionality on the different hierarchy levels are possible.
+Also excel-like filtering will be synchronized with the previous filter row functionality if __ShowFilteringRow__ remains *true*.

 After enabling the Excel-like filtering feature, you may decide that you do not want it for a specific column.
 In this case you should set the __AllowFiltering__ property of that column to *false*: